Guildford Cathedral: Glass

 The cathedral contains fewer stained glass windows than many comparable church buildings, having a predominantly clear glazing scheme (using opaque glass to soften the light) to complement the modernist architectural style of the building.
 However it includes works by Moira Forsyth, William Wilson, James Powell and Sons, Ninian Comper and Lawrence Lee.

 There are etched glass works by New Zealand-born artist John Hutton.
 One set adorns the panel at the west entrance; the other is above the internal doors to the south porch.
 In January 2024 one of the panes on the west front door was smashed in an act of apparent vandalism.
-Hutton achieved particular acclaim for his work at Coventry Cathedral, and he worked on both Coventry and Guildford Cathedrals at the same time.